dawarich-app/site/docs/tutorials/watcher.md

 # The Watcher release

 Dawarich can now watch a directory for new GPX and GeoJSON files and automatically import them.
 This feature is useful if you have a service that can put files to the directory automatically.
 The directory is being watched every _60 minutes_ for new files.
+Updated files with the same name will be ignored.

 First, let's update your `docker-compose.yml` file to include a new volume that will expose the `/tmp/imports/watched/` directory to the host machine.
 Add the following lines to the `volumes` section of the `docker-compose.yml` file: